GitGuardian/esdump-rs/README.md

 Features:
 - Super-dooper fast
-- Compression with ZStd or Gzip
+- Supports compressing output with zstd or gzip
-- Comes as a single, small static binary or a Docker image
 - Natively supports blob storage on AWS, Google Cloud and Azure
 - Supports filtering and selecting specific fields
 - Detailed progress output and logging
+- Comes as a single, small static binary or a Docker image
+- Runs on Windows, Linux or MacOS
 - Written in Rust :crab:

 ![](./images/readme.gif)